hagrid67 89

 🚉 Questions about the Flatland Environment

-4 months ago@beibei remember the default rendering displays the agents one-step behind.
+Over 4 years ago@beibei remember the default rendering displays the agents one-step behind.
 This is because it needs to know both the current and next cell to get the angle of the agent correct.
 (Or maybe you’ve switched to a different “AgentRenderVariant”, I don’t know)

 With unordered close following (UCF) the index of the agents shouldn’t matter unless two agents are both trying to enter the same cell, in which case the lower index agent wins.